AngryMaciek/angry-computations/README.md

 ### Scope & target audience

+Participants of the course should be well-prepared with:

 * experience with a text shell environment
 * very good understanding of C and C++
 * basic programming skills in Python and R
 * background in linear algebra, real analysis, statistics and machine learning

-In addition to the aforementioned material any prior experience in computational research will be highly beneficial for the participants.
+In addition to the aforementioned material prior experience in computational research will be highly beneficial.

 For the reasons above the following course **is not** suitable for beginners.